FUTURE

 Sound Designer II

-Sample editing tool becomes worlds first hard disk recorder on a
+Sample editing tool becomes world’s first hard disk recorder on a

 personal computer